A Hybrid Quantum-Classical Algorithm for Robust Fitting: Quantum solution

 Problem~\eqref{eq:scp_qubo} is an application of the quadratic penalty method~\cite[Chap.~17]{nocedalandwright}.
 While fundamental results exist that allow $Q_\lambda(A)$ to equal $I(A)$, they invariably require $\lambda$ to approach a large value.
 However, the precision of D-Wave Advantage is limited to 4-5 bits~\cite{ice,dorband2018extending}, which precludes the usage of large penalty parameters.

-Second, although there are $>$5000 qubits in D-Wave Advantage, the topology of the quantum processing unit (QPU) rules out a fully connected model, i.e., the $\bQ$ matrix allowable is not dense~\cite{dattani2019pegasus, neven2009nips}.
+Second, although there are $>$5000 qubits in D-Wave Advantage, the topology of quantum processing unit (QPU) rules out a fully connected model, i.e., the $\bQ$ matrix allowable is not dense~\cite{dattani2019pegasus, neven2009nips}.
 Given an arbitrary $\bQ$, a \emph{minor embedding} step~\cite{robertson1995graph, cai2014practical,boothby2016fast} is required to map the QUBO onto the QPU topology.
-The embedding consumes extra qubits, which reduces the number of free qubits available.
+The embedding consumes extra physical qubits reducing the number of physical qubits available.

 As alluded in Sec.~\ref{sec:background_quantum_annealing}, the annealing process ``gradually'' transitions (NB: by human scale the transition is rapid) the quantum system from the initial Hamiltonian to the final Hamiltonian.
 Current quantum annealers are not able to completely isolate external noise from the process, which affects the quality of the solution.